-B&B Scholar Aviva Mars Wins Summer Research Symposium’s Best Poster
+B&B Scholar Aviva Gars Wins Summer Research Symposium’s Best Poster

-B&B Scholar Aviva Mars from the Forger Lab won Best Poster at the 2019 Summer Research Symposium on Aug 7.
+B&B Scholar Aviva Gars from the Forger Lab won Best Poster at the 2019 Summer Research Symposium on Aug 7.

 2nd Place: Tobi Quadri (King Lab) SLOAN